-While Samsung and Huawei are struggling with the laws of physics in trying to create smart devices with flexible, folding screens - inLG Suffice to launch a new flagship model that you can easily connect with a secondary screen if you need it
+While Samsung and Huawei are fighting the laws of physics in an attempt to create smart devices with flexible and foldable screens - inLG Suffice to launch a new flagship model that you can easily connect with a secondary screen if you need it

 A simple solution to a complicated problem?
-LG is a major manufacturer of display panels and it also includes panels of organic materials in its highly flexible OLED technology, but nevertheless since the days of the G Flex 2 somewhere in 2015 we have not seen it try in the luxury niche of flexible and folding devices - even when we seem to Are on the verge of a real leap thanks toGalaxy Fold and Mate X. It may be that in the future Korean society will look surprising with its own flexible designs and vouchers, but for now we accept theLG The updated G8X that offers a much simpler solution to the desire to increase the available screen space: a dedicated cover that adds a secondary display panel that is identical in characteristics to the main.
+LG is a large manufacturer of display panels and it also includes panels made of organic materials in its fundamentally flexible OLED technology, yet since the days of the G Flex 2 somewhere in 2015 we have not seen it try in the prestigious niche of flexible and foldable devices - even in days when we Are on the verge of a real leap thanks toGalaxy Fold and Mate X. It may be that in the future Korean society will look surprising with its own flexible designs and vouchers, but for now we accept theLG The updated G8X that offers a much simpler solution to the desire to increase the available screen space: a dedicated cover that adds a secondary display panel that is identical in characteristics to the main.

-The LG G8X ThinQ features an 6.4-inch OLED screen and an 2,340 × 1,080 pixel resolution, chip Qualcomm Snapdragon 855, Dynamic 6GB Memory, 128GB built-in storage expandable up to one terabyte with microSD cards, Android Pie system, chip NFC built-in, built-in FM radio receiver, speakers Stereo headphones, 3.5 millimeter slot for headphones and built-in 4,000mAh battery with support for 21 watt wireless charging and 9 watt wireless charging.
+The LG G8X ThinQ features a 6.4-inch OLED screen with a resolution of 2,340 × 1,080 pixels, chip Qualcomm Snapdragon 855, Dynamic 6GB Memory, 128GB built-in storage expandable up to one terabyte with microSD cards, Android Pie system, chip NFC built-in, built-in FM radio receiver, speakers Stereo headphones, 3.5 millimeter slot for headphones and built-in 4,000mAh battery with support for 21 watt wireless charging and 9 watt wireless charging.

-Like most home appliances LG In recent years, the G8X ThinQ also enjoys IP68 protection against water and dust and MIL-STD 810G military protection unique and unique for shock and shock - thanks in part to the glass-covered aluminum casing Gorilla Glass 5 on the front and glass Gorilla Glass 6 on the back.
+Like most home appliances LG In recent years, the G8X ThinQ has also enjoyed IP68 protection against water and dust and high-quality and unique military MIL-STD 810G protection against shocks and blows - thanks in part to the aluminum shell covered with glass Gorilla Glass 5 on the front and glass Gorilla Glass 6 on the back.

-Beyond the blessed increased battery capacity, the most interesting feature of the G8X is that it is not in the device at all - the DualScreen cover that adds a second 6.4-inch OLED panel and the 2,340 × 1,080 pixel resolution, designed to make gambling Tasking for much more convenience and efficiency.
-It certainly doesn't look as impressive as the intended solutions סמסונג and-Huawei But hey - it's significantly cheaper and doesn't work too bad, according to evidence from the first experimenters.
+Beyond the welcome increased battery capacity, the G8X's most interesting news is that it's not inside the device at all - the DualScreen cover which adds a second 6.4-inch OLED panel and a 2,340 × 1,080 pixel resolution, designed to transform gaming, surfing and multi- Tasking for much more convenience and efficiency.
+It certainly does not look as impressive as the intended solutions of סמסונג and-Huawei But hey - it's significantly cheaper and also works quite well, according to the first testimonials.